MiamiOH-CSE274/Interactive-Debugging/README.md

 Fix the bug by deleting the stray semi-colon.
 Then, re-build and re-run the program, to generate a new triangle.html.
 Look at it, and see how it looks.

 * 7.a) What problems were fixed in the preceding steps?
 What errors can we see now?
+There are now no f's in the triangle.html file.
+Now there is a lot of empty space and a couple lines of 8's

 Step 8
 ------